You Are Here: Home › How to Play Table Tennis › Advanced Serve

 Use as short a stroke as possible and keep your body movement to a minimum.

-Your racket should strike the ball when it is about 15cm (6 inches) above the surface of the table, i.e. the same height as the net.
+Your racket should strike the ball when it is about 15cm (6 inches) above the surface of the table, i.e. at the same height as the net.

 Use your follow-through action to disguise the type of spin you've imparted onto the ball by moving the racket in a different direction to the direction used when you struck the ball.